thepirat000/CachingFramework.Redis/README.md

 #### Hash as a .NET Dictionary

-Hashes can be handled as .NET Dictionaries by using the `GetRedisDictionary` method on `Context.Collections`, for example:
+Hashes can be handled as .NET Dictionaries by using the `GetRedisDictionary` method on `RedisContext.Collections`, for example:

 ```c#
 var dict = context.Collections.GetRedisDictionary<string, User>("users:hash");